-This fruit cake is a cross between a recipe from Mary Berry and a recipe my nan used to make.
+This fruit cake is an adapted recipe my nan used to make.
 She made the best cakes ever!!
 My nan used to prick holes in the top of her fruit cake and syringe Sherry into it.
 I felt all grown up eating a slice of cake knowing it was infused with alcohol. haha.
-I add alcohol to mine too once baked but I have not included this in the recipe nor the syns but if you wish to do the same then just measure out your alcohol (I usually use 50ml of Sherry for this sized cake) and once the cake is cool you use a syringe and infuse the cake every 30 minutes until you have used all the alcohol up.
+I add alcohol to mine too once baked, this is optional but if you wish to do the same then just measure out your alcohol (I usually use 50ml of Sherry for this sized cake) and once the cake is cool you use a syringe and infuse the cake every 30 minutes until you have used all the alcohol up.
 But as I mentioned it is optional and not needed but it does give the cake a whole new level of flavour.

 Some recommended items from our kitchen to make this dish…

 - Silicone whisks in varying sizes, much prefer silicone to metal as it rusts.